 Meeting Recordings - Videos created of Zoom meetings that were automatically ingested through the Zoom integration with EchoVideo.
 Zoom meetings that are manually uploaded are classified as "Uploads".

-NOTE: Only Zoom meetings that have occurred after June 30/July 1, 2020 are tagged as Meeting Recordings.
-Those added prior to then are classified as "Uploads".
+NOTE: Only Zoom meetings that have occurred after June 30 / July 1, 2020 are tagged as Meeting Recordings.
+Those added before then are classified as "Uploads".

 - Uploads - Media that was added by uploading the media file to EchoVideo.

 Status - Filter by the status of the media

 - Shared - Media that has been shared individually with other users, OR posted to an EchoVideo course.
 It does not apply to collection media.